JacobLee23/CSE-15L-Lab-Reports/reports/week-1.md

   bash: cd: lecture1/messages/en-us.txt: Not a directory
   ```

   Executing the `cd` command and passing the path to a file attempts to change the current working directory to a file, which is an invalid operation.
-Since the working directory must be a directory, not a file, the `cd` command throws and error.
+Since the working directory must be a directory, not a file, the `cd` command throws an error.

 ### `ls`